 DSO violation rates in Juvenile Detention Facilities have trended downward since 2005, with minimal fluctuation.
 Within the last several years, violations continue the downward trend; however, in 2014, the BSCC saw a slight increase in total violations from 38 in 2012 to 44 in 2014 (a total of only 6 youth statewide).
+During the 2015 reporting period, the violations have continued to fall, reaching a low of 31.

-Alternatively, DSO violations in lockups decreased from 2012, from 87 to 54 (2014 counts).
+Alternatively, DSO violations in lockups decreased from 87 in 2012, to 52 in the 2015 reporting period.
 BSCC staff have been providing increased targeted technical assistance to lockups with respect to status offenders and have streamlined our reporting forms over the past few years, leading to better data.
 Awareness of the issues and clearer understanding of reporting requirements to local facilities have attributed to the almost 40% decrease.